openstates/legacy-openstates-ios/README.md

-StatesLege - The Open States Project for iOS
+Open States for iOS (formerly StatesLege)
 =============
 Created by Gregory S. Combs, on behalf of the [Sunlight Foundation](http://www.sunlightfoundation.com).
 Based on work at [GitHub](https://github.com/sunlightlabs/StatesLege).